Ritam727/DSSD_Algorithm/README.md

-          p = probability that a link is broken (p / n is taken as probability that a node fails) s = current input from the source in the corresponding electrical graph sims = number of simulations next m lines each consist of two integers u and v, each pair denotes an undirected unweighted edge in the graph
+          p = probability that a link is broken (p / n is taken as probability that a node fails) s = current input from the source in the corresponding electrical graph sims = number of simulations next m lines each consist of two integers u and v each pair denotes an undirected unweighted edge in the graph
 ```
 See `graph.txt` for an example.